trevorsandy/lpub3d/mainApp/docs/README.txt

 Features and enhancements
 ------------
--Fix: Print/export 'page range' option output incorrect (r785) *For print/export option "All pages," images are generated in numerical order.
-However, for option "Page Range," images are generated in "alphabetical" order for lack of a better description.
+-Fix: Print/export 'page range' option output incorrect (r785) *For print/export option All pages, images are generated in numerical order.
+However, for option Page Range, images are generated in alphabetical order for lack of a better description.
 If one selects pages 1-115, the order the pages are generated is 1, 10, 100, 11, 12, 13, 14, 15, 16, 17, 18, 19, 2, 20...
 The order is now as expected 1...10...100 etc...
 -Fix: Revert to MinGW distributions - for both x32 and x64 architectures (r784)
  *Discontinue all MSVC LPub3D distributions.
 -Fix: Refactor loading model file into Ldraw editor window (r783)